Philippe Dreyfus

 Philippe Dreyfus is a French informatics pioneer.

 After gaining his master's degree in physics in 1950 from the École supérieure de physique et de chimie industrielles de la ville de Paris, he became a professor at the Informatics faculty at Harvard University using Mark I, the first automated computer ever built.
 In 1958 he was nominated director of the Bull Calculus Centre.
-In 1962 he coined the new term informatique.
+In 1962 he coined the new term informatique to refer to computer sciences in French.